CSCD01/team_04-project/deliverable/4/testing.md

 ```

 The output should be the plot of a sinusoidal function formed by 6 data points in the x range from 0 to pi/2.
-Each data point should have two purple error bars, one horizontal and one vertical, of 0.1 length each.
+Each data point should have two purple errorbars, one horizontal and one vertical, of 0.1 length each.
 At the third point, only the y errorbar should be displayed.
 In the fifth point, only the x errorbar should be displayed.

 <!-- ![uat_2]() -->